Flowing Home

 Flowing Home (Như một dòng sông) is a Canadian animated short film, directed by Sandra Desmazières and released in 2021.
 The film tells the story of two sisters in Vietnam who are separated during the Vietnam War, and not reunited for 20 years.

-The film was named to the initial shortlist for the Academy Award for Best Animated Short Film, and received a Canadian Screen Award nomination for Best Animated Short at the 10th Canadian Screen Awards in 2022.
+The film was shortlisted for the Academy Award for Best Animated Short Film but was not nominated.
+It also received a Canadian Screen Award nomination for Best Animated Short at the 10th Canadian Screen Awards in 2022.